 Ofcom has published consultation proposals for authorising certain types of white space devices (WSD) on a licensed basis (27/02).
+This consultation has now closed.
+Further updates will be posted here in due course.

 White spaces are the name given to parts of spectrum that are unused in a particular location and at a particular time.
 TV white spaces exist between airwaves primarily used for digital terrestrial TV broadcasting (470 MHz to 790 MHz).
 The statement follows completion of coexistence and framework testing, policy development and industry trials (some ongoing).